Storyflow Logo

 Coda logo

 Coda fuses documents and databases more tightly than Notion does.
 For Tana users who want structural depth with formula power and a document-first paradigm, Coda is the focused pick.
+Its formula language and Packs let a single doc behave like a small app, genuine structural depth beyond what supertags reach.
+The catch is the Doc Maker billing model and a real learning curve that casual note-takers will find heavier than the job requires.

 Best for: Users who want formula-rich documents with database structure.
 Not for: outliner purists.